gold-standard-phantoms/asldro/docs/usage/installation.rst

 Dependencies
 ------------

-These distributions will be installed automatically when installing Flask.
+These distributions will be installed automatically when installing ASL DRO.

 * `nibabel`_ provides read / write access to some common neuroimaging file formats
 * `numpy`_ provides efficient calculations with arrays and matrices